STUDY JAPANESE ONLINE WITH NATIVES HERE

 But far beyond philosophical and religious issues, this habit in Japan is very beneficial because the country is an island, so it is very humid.

-So, if people were in the habit of walking around indoors with the shoes they wear on the street, they would need to remove the dirt with steel brush and other products.
+So, if people had the habit of walking inside their homes with the shoes they wear outside, they would need to remove the dirt with steel brush and other products.

 So, the best thing is to keep the space clean and conserved, and taking off your shoes before entering the house is a practical and convenient habit.